Trailer release: "Holidate" enters the Netflix Holiday romcom smorgasbord

 I love working on comedies because they always take full advantage of music.
 Not only do they tend to use a lot of it but comedies also often incorporate music into the plots and punchlines.

-Holidate lived up to both of those expectations and I got to dig for plenty of great songs to sync as well as put on my producer hat and create some pretty cool moments with some original productions.
+Holidate lived up to both of those expectations and I got to dig for plenty of great songs to sync and put on my producer hat and create some pretty cool moments with some original productions.
 The film is set in Chicago (where I lived for nearly 6 years) so when I first read the script I was excited to see that there was going to be a gospel choir performing on camera.

 It just so happened that the day after this conversation with the director I went to see the movie “Book Smart” in the theater by myself and stayed through the credits to see who the composer was.
 When I saw the title card “Composer, Dan The Automator” it brought back so many memories from the late 90s and early 2000s of records he had produced and performed on that I loved so much.
 I had the cassette tape of “Dr Octagon” Literally stuck in the tape player of my 91 Ford Explorer for over a year in college so it was seriously the only thing you could listen to in my car for quite a while.
 The idea of maybe being able to call him up and having him consider working with me on this was a trip…so I did it.
 Well, I called his agent first but then we all sat down and had a great talk.
 Ultimately Dan clicked with the director as well and we were off to the races.